cspr-rad/kairos-spec/test-strategy/main.typ

 Kairos is a layer 2 (L2) zero-knowledge (ZK) rollup built on top of the layer 1 (L1) Casper blockchain.
 A rollup's goal is to lower transaction costs and to increase the throughput of the underlying L1.
 In the case of Kairos, this is achieved by leveraging zero-knowledge proofs.
+To verify the functional compliance of each specified interaction with Kairos, namely: deposit, transfer, withdraw, and querying the state; this documents goal is to define test objectives and to describe tests on different levels of the system using different testing types.
 Since the L2 will ideally increase the throughput of transactions, one has to expect that the nodes processing requests by users will be required to deal with a huge amount of traffic.
-This means it's not only important to ensure the correct execution of transactions and a correct representation of the on-chain state through a data availability layer, but it's also important to test the system under normal and abnormal conditions to verify its stability and to validate its capacity.

-= Definitions

-== Testing Levels
-=== Unit Testing
-=== Integration Testing
-=== System Testing
-=== Accpetance Testing

-= Objectives

-== Functional
-Evaluates the compliance of a component with functional requirements.
-- Measure thoroughness of functional testing using coverage measures
-=== Correctness
-Correctness is a essential objective that needs to be met before it makes sense ensuring all the other objectives.
-To not only ensure the correctness of the whole application but also make it easy to isolate and detect problems throughout the development cycle, testing is required in every single abstraction layer of the application.

-==== Test Types

-===== Unit Tests
-Unit tests aim to verify the correctness of the most primitive components/ functions of the applications that usually occur in the lower-levels in the abstraction hierarchy.
-They can/ should be utilized for all the components/ functions in our system that do one thing at a time.

-It should be possible to run these tests locally and at latest in CI.

-====== Requirements
-- When possible, low-level components/ functions should be implemented in a way to do only one thing at a time such that they can be tested in isolation.
-- When possible, low-level components/ functions should be pure i.e. not depend or modify global or external state.
-- Test the components/ functions behavior, contract and invariants for the most common cases.
-- It has to be possible to run these tests locally fast.

-===== Property Tests
-They have a similar granularity to unit tests, and test specific input-output relationships of a component/function using a large amount of randomized and border-case data.

-It should be possible to run these tests locally and at latest in CI.

-====== Requirements
-- When possible, low-level components/ functions should be implemented in a way to do only one thing at a time such that they can be tested in isolation.
-- Input data should be possible to generate, a relationship between input and output has to be expressed.
-- It has to be possible to run these tests locally fast.

-===== Integration Tests
-Integration tests should be applied on many levels of the systems.
-Whenever two or more components are used together:
-- a function that forms an abstraction over `n` low-level functions
-- a function depending on a external component like a database
-- a function implementing a feature by utilizing several functions and external components an integration test should be written.
-It is important to recognize that testing components that depend on external components should be tested against their real production instance.
-This allows us to have actual confidence about a test result and to be able to reason about it.
-Only when tested against production components and getting a positive test-result we can be sure that the interface of the componant is compatible with our component and that the runtime peculiarities of the external component are handled correctly by our component.

-In Kairos there are four integrations to external components:
+This means it's not only important to ensure the correct execution of transactions and a correct representation of the on-chain state through a data availability layer, but it's also important to test the non-functional compliance of the system under normal and abnormal conditions to verify its stability and to validate its capacity.

+= Testing Levels <testing-levels>
+== Component Testing
+Verifies the functioning, correctness, and compliance to requirements, of code that can be tested in isolation.

+=== Test Objects
+Test the smallest thing that can be tested on its own: functions, modules, data structures, database models.
+The components that should be tested will most likely occur in the lower-levels of the system.

+=== Test Responsibility
+The author of the module is required to write the respective tests.

+=== Requirements/ Preconditions
+- When possible, low-level components should be implemented in a way to do only one thing at a time such that they can be tested in isolation.
+- When possible, low-level components/ functions should be pure i.e. not depend on or modify global or external state. common cases.
+- It should be possible to run these tests locally fast.
+- It should be possible to randomly generate inputs data
+- Ideally the component should be designed in a way such that a relationship between input and output data can be expressed.

+=== Functional Tests
+This section describes what tests will be conducted in order to verify the correctness and evaluate the compliance with functional requirements.

+==== Unit Tests
+Verify the the components correctness by testing its behavior, contract and invariants for the most common cases.

+The tests should provide confidence that the following defects are eliminated:
+- incorrect functionality
+- data flow problems
+- incorrect logic

+==== Property Tests
+Test specific input-output relationships of a component using a large amount of randomized and border-case data.

+=== Non-functional Tests
+Measure the total execution time.
+Measure the memory consumption.

+=== White-box Tests
+The code coverage for each component under test should be at least 9X%.

+=== Change Related Tests
+Every unit or property test will be run automatically at latest in CI (regression test).

+=== Technology
+Use Rusts built-in test framework.
+Property test library TBD.
+These tests should be placed in a `test` module located in the same file of the components definition.

+// ******************************************************************************

+== Component Integration Testing
+Tests the interaction/ interfaces between components.

+=== Test Objects
+Test components like functions, modules, data structures that integrate one or more component.

+=== Test Responsibility
+The author of the module is required to write the respective tests.

+=== Requirements
+- When possible, components should be implemented in a way to serve only one purpose at a time.
+- When possible, components/ functions should be pure i.e. not depend on or modify global or external state.
+- It has to be possible to run these tests locally.
+- The speed of execution of these tests should be proportional to the complexity. i.e. the more complex, the more execution time is acceptable.

+=== Functional Tests
+This section describes what tests will be conducted in order to verify the correctness and evaluate the compliance with functional requirements.

+==== Incremental Integration Tests
+Verify whether the components integrates other components correctly by testing its behavior, contract and invariants for the most common cases.

+Incremental integration testing has the advantage that defects can be found early and be isolated easier.

+The tests should provide confidence that the following defects are eliminated:
+- incorrect data, missing data, or incorrect data encoding
+- incorrect sequencing or timing of interface calls
+- interface missmatch because of hidden invariants or contracts
+- failures in communication between components
+- unhandled or improperly handled failures in communication between components
+- incorrect assumptions about the meaning, units or boundaries of the data passed between components

+==== Property Tests
+Test specific input-output relationships of a component using a large amount of randomized and border-case data for components that integrate multiple components.

+=== Non-functional Tests
+Measure the total execution time.
+Measure the memory consumption.

+==== Attack Tests
+This applies specifically to on-chain contracts.
+Its required to test the most common attack scenarios on a contract.

+=== White-box Tests
+The code coverage for each component under test should be at least 9X%.

+=== Change Related Tests
+Every integration or property test will be run automatically at latest in CI (regression test).

+=== Technology
+Use Rusts built-in test framework.
+Property test library TBD.
+These tests should be placed in a `test` module located in the same file of the components definition.

+// ******************************************************************************

+== System Integration Testing
+Test components like functions, modules, data structures that integrate one or more external systems.

+It is important to recognize that testing components that depend on external systems should be tested against their production interface/ instance.
+This gives true confidence about a test result and is a basis to be able to reason about it.
+Only when tested against production system and getting a positive test-result we can be sure that the interface of the system is compatible with our component and that the runtime peculiarities are handled correctly by our component.

+=== Test Objects
+Test components like functions, modules, data structures that integrate one or more external systems.

+In Kairos there are four integrations to external systems:
 - The Kairos CLI used to interact with the Kairos server.
 - The Kairos server reading/ updating the account-balances state on the L1, or forwarding deploys and waiting for their execution on-chain.
 - The Kairos server using the RISC0 VM to create a batch-proof.
 - The Kairos server using a data-store in order to provide data availability.

-It should be possible to run these tests locally and at latest in CI.
+=== Test Responsibility
+The author of the module is required to write the respective tests.

-====== Requirements
+=== Requirements
-- When possible, lower-level components/ functions should be pure i.e. not depend or modify global or external state.
-- Functions that depend on external components should try to do only one thing at a time.
+- When possible, components should be implemented in a way to serve only one purpose at a time.
+- It has to be possible to run these tests locally.
+- The speed of execution of these tests should be proportional to the complexity. i.e. the more complex, the more execution time is acceptable.
 - Functions that depend on external components should be tested against production instances of these external components.
 For Kairos we will need:
   - A clean state L1 network that can be launched in an automated manner, per